Facilities and Project Management Division

 Construction of the proposed Facility for Rare Isotope Beams (FRIB) project will establish a facility that will produce large quantities of a wide variety of rare isotopes by breaking stable nuclei into rare isotopes.
 High intensity primary, stable-isotope beams are produced in Electron Cyclotron Resonator (ECR) ion sources and accelerated up to at a minimum energy of 200 MeV/nucleon by a superconducting linear accelerator capable of delivering 400 kW of beam power at full energy.
 Secondary beams of rare isotopes are produced "in-flight" and separated from unwanted fragments by magnetic analysis.
 These rare isotope beams are delivered to experimental areas or stopped in a suite of ion stopping stations where they can be extracted and used for experiments at low energy, or reaccelerated for astrophysical experiments or for nuclear structure experiments.
 FRIB will take advantage of previous investments in the National Superconducting Cyclotron Laboratory (NSCL) facility and Michigan State University commitment to provide ion stopping, reacceleration capabilities to 3 MeV/nucleon and a wide array of experimental equipment.
 The project includes the necessary infrastructure and support facilities for operations and the 1000-person user community.
 The Project will design, build, and install the accelerator hardware, experimental apparatus, civil construction, and central facilities required to produce an isotope facility.
 The enhanced facility will be designed to meet requirements that ensure high reliability and availability for the user programs and ensure excellent scientific productivity.
 Completion of this facility is scheduled for no later than June 30, 2022.
 FRIB is funded through a cooperative agreement with Michigan State University.

-This is an R&D effort to determine technical feasibility of using high purity, isotopically enriched germanium to explore the nature of the neutrino via neutrinoless double beta decay (DBD).
-It is expected to evolve into an international collaboration that would support a proposed tonne-scale Majorana experiment at an appropriate underground facility.
+This is an R&D effort to demonstrate the technical feasibility of an ultra-low background tonne-scale experiment consisting of high purity, isotopically enriched germanium to explore the nature of the neutrino via neutrinoless double beta decay (DBD).
 Projects that study DBD with extreme sensitivity such as these will address two fundamental properties of the neutrino, its absolute mass scale and its particle-antiparticle nature, that are important for understanding the matter-antimatter asymmetry in the universe and the evolution of the cosmos.

 In FY 2007, U.S. university scientists started participation in the German-lead Karlsruhe Tritium Neutrino (KATRIN) experiment.
 This experiment aims at a model-independent kinematic measurement of the mass of the electron neutrino with a sensitivity of 0.2 eV, which represents an increase in sensitivity by an order of magnitude over previous experiments.
-Fabrication of the U.S. contribution to the instrument was completed in August 2011, and its commissioning at the Karlsruhe Institute of Technology has started.
-Data taking is expected to commence in FY 2014.
+Fabrication of the U.S. contribution to the instrument was completed in August 2011, and its commissioning at the Karlsruhe Institute of Technology is taking place.
+Data taking is expected to commence in FY 2016.